Crime novel turns bestseller after JK Rowling revealed as author

 Publisher Little, Brown, which last year published Rowling’s first adult novel “The Casual Vacancy”, said it was immediately reprinting “The Cuckoo’s Calling” - about war veteran turned private eye Cormorant Strike investigating the death of a model.

-“We’re looking forward to publishing Strike’s next instalment in summer 2014,” the publisher said in a statement.
+“We’re looking forward to publishing Strike’s next installment in summer 2014,” the publisher said in a statement.

 Rowling, 47, said it had been “wonderful” to publish for once without hype or expectation and to get feedback under a different name - even if that meant some publishers rejected her work.